nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 Using the architectures and technologies in this document means you now have a key to unlock faster performance, push notifications, and offline operation.
-The  *app shell + service worker*  model is the one of the best ways to structure your web apps if you want reliable and instant load times.
+The  <em>*app shell + service worker*</em>  model is the one of the best ways to structure your web apps if you want reliable and instant load times.
 This model also allows you to progressively enhance your web app to support additional offline experiences, background synchronization, and push notifications.

 Where does all of this leave you as a developer who wants to use PWA architectures?